-In this short video, Adyashanti shares the universal meaning behind the “I am”.
+In this short video, Adyashanti shares the universal meaning behind the “I am” and how Jesus spoke of it and was completely misunderstood.
 We are speaking of the sense of “I” before we add anything to it.
 Everything that we add after “I am…” is simply a description of our sense of identity.

 This 3 and a half minute video has more wisdom then entire collections of books in describing the true nature of our reality.

 In this 5 minute video, Adyashanti does a great job in describing the imagined self and how we can begin to dismantle it.
 Short video, huge message.